couchbase/build-infra/ansible/xen/ubuntu-docker/README.md

  - optionally with Docker Swarm node labels set
  - `/home/couchbase/jenkins` directory created (facilitates adding
    directly to a Jenkins Docker Swarm)
- - netdata installed and configured
+ - netdata installed and configured (with option to disable)

 # Requirements